moveit/moveit2_tutorials/doc/concepts/move_group.rst

 Joint State Information
 -----------------------

 ``move_group`` listens on the ``/joint_states`` topic for determining the current state information - i.e. determining where each joint of the robot is. ``move_group`` is capable of listening to multiple publishers on this topic even if they are publishing only partial information about the robot state (e.g. separate publishers may be used for the arm and mobile base of a robot).
-Note that ``move_group`` will not setup its own joint state publisher - this is something that has to be implemented on each robot.
+Note that ``move_group`` will not set up its own joint state publisher - this is something that has to be implemented on each robot.

 Transform Information
 ---------------------